whitebox-labs/whitebox-docs/tentacle/t0/manufacturing.md

 * Connect the positive battery pole (+) to the first signal (e.g. PRB)
 * Connect the positive test lead (red) of your voltmeter to the second signal (e.g. PRB_GND)
 * Connect the negative (black) test lead of your voltmeter to the negative battery pole (-).
+* Do not touch any parts of the test setup while taking the reading

-If your Voltmeter can detect a voltage >2mV, there is a high impedance short that can prevent good sensor readings.
-Remove fingerprints, dust, solder flux residue from the respective pads and pins on the PCB
+If your voltmeter can detect a voltage > 2mV, there is a high impedance short that can prevent good sensor readings.
+If the reading is <= 2mV, the test is passed.